conan-io/tribe/design/###-general-revisions.md

 revisions:
 - All commands will assume that packages are using revisions, and behave accordingly.
 - Produced files, like lockfiles, will contain the package revisions automatically.

+## Detailed Design
+Removing support for packages without revisions, means that Conan servers should use revisions as well (Rest HTTP V2 support).